astronomer/astro-docs/enterprise/v0.23/05_customize-airflow/04_airflow-alerts.md

 7. Click **Deploy Changes** to push your configuration to your Airflow Deployment.

-> **Note:** For more information on how to configure Environment Variables both locally and on Astronomer, refer to our ["Environment Variables" doc](https://www.astronomer.io/docs/enterprise/v0.23/deploy/environment-variables/).
+> **Note:** For more information on how to configure Environment Variables both locally and on Astronomer, refer to [Environment Variables](https://www.astronomer.io/docs/enterprise/v0.23/deploy/environment-variables/).

 ### Integrate Amazon SES with Astronomer